-- A.39 The total population of the HEY LEP region is 609,500 people in 2020 (11% of the total population of Yorkshire & Humber).
-This reflects 346,000 people (or 57% of the total population in HEY LEP) in East Riding of Yorkshire, and 263,000 people (or 43%) in the City of Kingston upon Hull. - A.40 The age profile of the HEY LEP region is that of an older population than at the level seen nationally, with higher proportions of people aged 50-64 and 65+ (41% aged 50 and over) than England (37% aged 50 and over).
-The working age population base (aged 16-64) is 61% of the total population of the HEY LEP region, which is broadly in line with the Yorkshire & Humber region and England (Both 63%). - A.41 The East Riding of Yorkshire has a significantly older population with 49% of people in the area aged 50 and over, whilst only 33% of residents in the City of Kingston upon Hull are aged 50 and over.
-This has implications for the size of the local workforce, with the working age (aged 16-64) population accounting for only 58% of the population of East Riding of Yorkshire, whilst the City of Kingston Upon Hull having a relatively younger population means its working age workforce accounts for 65% of the total population.
-In comparison, England's working age population accounts for 63%. - A.42 Hull & East Yorkshire have experienced slower population growth than has been seen nationally, with its 20-year population growth since 2000 only 7% (vs 15% nationally) and 10-year growth since 2010 only 2% (vs 7% nationally).
-Highest population growth has been seen in East Riding at 10% over the last 20 years or 3% since 2009, compared to Kingston upon Hull at 3% since 2000 and 1% since 2010.
+- A.42 The total population of the HEY region is 609,225 people in 2021 (11% of the total population of Yorkshire & Humber).
+This reflects 342,000 people (or 56% of the total population in HEY) in East Riding of Yorkshire, and 267,000 people (or 44%) in Kingston upon Hull. - The age profile of the HEY region is that of an older population than at the level seen nationally, with higher A.43 proportions of people aged 50-64 and 65+ (42% aged 50 and over) than England (38% aged 50 and over).
+The working age population base (aged 16-64) is 61% of the total population of the HEY region, which is broadly in line with the Yorkshire & Humber region and England (Both 62% and 63% respectfully).

-- A.43 Population projections from ONS suggest that the population aged 65+ in the HEY LEP region will increase by 36% between 2018 and 2040, which will represent approximately 45,000 additional residents aged 65+ in Hull & East Yorkshire and reduce the working age workforce share to 56%.
-Whilst growth of the population aged 65+ is slightly higher nationally (43%) the implications on the share of the population of working age is more pronounced in the HEY LEP region than nationally.
-Population projections mean that the working age workforce share in 2030 in Yorkshire & Humber will be 59% matching the national average. - A.44 Hull & East Yorkshire have a higher proportion of its population over the age of 50 which will translate to an increasingly ageing population over the coming years.
+- A.44 The East Riding of Yorkshire has a significantly older population with 49% of people in the area aged 50 and over, whilst only 34% of residents in Kingston upon Hull are aged 50 and over.
+This has implications for the size of the local workforce, with the working age (aged 16-64) population accounting for 58% of the population of East Riding of Yorkshire, whilst Kingston Upon Hull having a relatively younger population means its working age workforce accounts for 65% of the total population.
+In comparison, England's working age population accounts for 63%. - A.45 Hull & East Yorkshire have experienced slower population growth than has been seen nationally, with its 20-year population growth of 8% since 2001 (vs 15% nationally) and 10-year growth since 2010 of 3% (vs 6% nationally).
+The East Riding has seen a 9% population growth over the last 20 years, and 2% since 2009, compared to Kingston upon Hull at 6% since 2001 and 4% since 2010. - A.46 Population projections from ONS suggest that the population aged 65+ in the HEY region will increase by 36% between 2018 and 2040, which will represent approximately 45,000 additional residents aged 65+ in Hull & East Yorkshire and reduce the working age workforce share to 56%.
+Whilst growth of the population aged 65+ is slightly higher nationally (43%) the implications on the share of the population of working age is more pronounced in the HEY region than nationally.
+Population projections mean that the working age workforce share in 2030 in Yorkshire & Humber will be 59% matching the national average. - A.47 Hull & East Yorkshire have a higher proportion of its population over the age of 50 which will translate to an increasingly ageing population over the coming years.
 This represents a constraint on labour supply as the local workforce continues to decline, and a shrinking pool of labour for employers to draw on.
-Conversely, an increasingly ageing population in the HEY LEP region reflects a need to support growth in employment within the health and social care sector to support increasing pressure on services.
+Conversely, an increasingly ageing population in the HEY region reflects a need to support growth in employment within the health and social care sector to support increasing pressure on services.